interledger/rfcs/0000-interledger-eli5/0000-interledger-eli5.md

 This is important because this idea of trust is at the core of how the pieces of ILP fit together, and - interestingly - how this arrangement enables _trustless payments_.
 Let's see how it works:

-**Payment Setup: Being Prepared**
+**Payment Setup: Where & How Much?**

-As much as possible about an ILP payment is prepared in advance to be sure each party is happy with what's going to happen, and that the funds will remain safe while in transition.
+As much as possible about an ILP payment is worked out in advance to be sure each party is happy with what's going to happen, and that the funds will remain safe while in transition.
 While it's possible for a sender to make a payment to a receiver on the same ledger, examining that scenario won't involve much of what makes ILP interesting.
 So let's take the example that the sender and receiver are on different ledgers.

 Setup goes like this: